AuroraMaster/react-native-ohos-library/en/react-native-haptic-feedback.md

 ### 3. Configure CMakeLists and import RNHapticFeedbackPackage

-> [!TIP] If using version 2.2.1, please skip this chapter
+>  If using version 2.2.1, please skip this chapter

 open `entry/src/main/cpp/CMakeLists.txt`，add：